 By the way, there are days when reservations are important, as this restaurant is highly popular with locals.

-It's at a stone throw from the toad fountain.
+The zoo is at a stone throw from the toad fountain.

 This farm zoo is another kids' delight.
 You get there through an archway opposite the Mirador restaurant.